M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 19 active-X
+Version 9.6 Revision 21 active-X

-Fix after ELSE the goto number label without GOTO
+Fix unary - for literals numbers

 From version 9.0 revision 50: